 Optionally, on the @email tab you can configure the List-Unsubscribe headers for your emails using the SMTP Unsubscribe switch.

 Use this to send directly using an SMTP server, bypassing any mail client software.

-Use the Action button to enter or modify the SMTP details for the server.
+Select the Actions (cog) icon to enter or modify the SMTP details for the server throttle the merge operation.

 Max emails per SMTP connection or per hour can be set - some SMTP servers have limitations that need to be adhered to.

 Test Connection will test the login credentials.
 It will not perform a test send.
 Use the send functionality within a profile to perform a test send.